Finance & Incentives

 Incentives are available for electricity-generating installations (Feed-in Tariffs) and for heat-generating installations (Renewable Heat Incentive).

 The Renewable Heat Incentive (RHI) is a financial support scheme which will provide long-term financial incentives for installations of renewable technologies which generate heat.
-The RHI is designed to encourage the uptake of renewable heat, and is similar to the Feed-In Tariffs (FITs) for consumers generating their own electricity.
+The RHI is designed to encourage the uptake of renewable heat.

 Phase 1 – Non-domestic RHI Scheme